 This group is interested in identifying published works about the history, legends and culture of the Land of Oak & Iron, many of which are out-of-print and difficult to find.
 We would particularly like to hear from anyone with skills in proof-reading and/or publishing software.

-There are currently three books in the collection that we have recreated from out-of print originals.
+Scroll down for information about the three books currently in the collection which we have recreated from out-of print originals.

 Men of Iron

 We may never know why Sir Ambrose Crowley chose the Derwent Valley as the manufacturing centre for his London-based company, but what we do know, thanks to this masterly account, is how: how he thought, spoke and wrote; how he ran his empire;and importantly, how he created an enlightened welfare system for his workers and their families at the dawn of the industrial revolution.

 One family’s influence on the

 Lower Derwent Valley.

 Written in 1962 by Professor Michael Flinn, Men of Iron provides a detailed academic review of the Crowley family, their firm, and how the commercial and industrial organisations were operated in the Lower Derwent Valley from the late 17th Century.